popochus/popochus/README.md

 - **Complete project experience**: I have not yet been through a full "requirements → design → development → release → maintenance" cycle, and I have almost no practice in teamwork or code review
 - **Depth in low-level topics and algorithms**: Compiler Principles not taken, Computer Networks is mostly theoretical, and my ideas get narrow when facing complex algorithmic problems
 - **The directions I am interested in have not been tried hands-on**: I can only play games, not make them, and I have basically zero foundation in engines and graphics; my understanding of AI Agents is still at the level of using them and knowing the concepts
+- **Version control and system-level tools**: my Git experience is limited to the GitHub web interface, and Linux and SQL are still unfamiliar to me

 ---